nc3217/CS372_Bird_Identifier/README.md

 ## Quick Start

 To set up this project, create a python environment.
 Then, install python dependencies as indicated in the SETUP.md.
+Then, you can use the full notebooks in the notebooks folder or you can use train.py or evaluate.py in the src folder.

 ## Video Links